TestProjects-Sigma/music_indexer/README.md

 - **Progress Indicators**: Clear indication of which extraction mode is being used
 - **Bulk Operations**: 🆕 Non-blocking file operations with progress tracking
 - **Incremental Updates**: 🆕 Subsequent indexing runs only process new/changed files
+- **Intelligent Search**: 🆕 Pre-filtering and database indexing for large collections

 ## Theme Support
 The application supports multiple visual themes: